-So what’s going to drive our economy now?
+So what’s going to drive our economy in the future?

 That’s clearly an important question for us as Australians and even more so if you’re interested in property investment because its important to know where jobs growth, population growth and wages growth will be in the future.

-Recently Mike Smith CEO of the ANZ Bank addressed this issue saying the services sector can help Australia seize the opportunity of Asian growth and solidify its place in the global economy
+Mike Smith CEO of the ANZ Bank addressed this issue a while ago suggesting that the services sector can help Australia seize the opportunity of Asian growth and solidify its place in the global economy

 Here’s what he said:

 As Australia picks up the pieces from the end of the mining boom, more of us than ever are focused on the future of the economy.